Masters in Special & Additional Learning Needs (University of East London)

-The fees for the September 2021 term are yet to be confirmed.
 Fees are paid for on a module by-module basis.
-The fees for the 2020/21 Academic year were £1,180 per module and £2,360 for the Research Methodologies and Dissertation module, which runs over two semesters.
-There are no international fees, the same fees apply to both UK, EU and international students
+The fees for the 2021/22 Academic year are £1,220 per module and £2,440 for the Research Methodologies and Dissertation module, which runs over two semesters.
+There are no international fees, the same fees apply to both UK, EU and international students.

 The typical duration of the MA programme is a minimum of two years and a maximum of six years, part time (in accordance with UEL’s Academic Framework and modular regulations).
 Participants begin the programme in either September or January and normally complete one 30 credit module per term, however you do have the option to take breaks between modules if you wish.
 We run three terms per year in September, January and May.

 A single module is taught over a period of 8-10 weeks, with a further 3-4 weeks to complete the assignment.
 The Research Methodologies and Dissertation module is a double module, so the hand in date is generally two terms after you start the module.
 This would mean if you start in January, the hand in date is usually the first week of September, if you start in April, the hand in date will be the first week of January and if you start in September, the hand in date will be in April.